-DEVELOPMENT OF HEALTH 4.0 MATURITY MODEL FRAMEWORK
+DEVELOPMENT OF A HEALTH 4.0 MATURITY MODEL FRAMEWORK

-Meshack Mazibuko1, Lagguag Tartibu2, Brenda Kubheka3 and Robert Mutyavavire41,2,4Department of Industrial and Mechanical Engineering, University of Johannasburg, South Africa3Health IQ Consulting, South Africae-mails: meshaolmazibuko@gmail.com
+Meshack Mazibuko^{1}, Lagouge Tartibu2, Brenda Kubheka3 and Robert Mutyavavire4

+1,2,4 Department of Industrial and Mechanical Engineering, University of Johannesburg, South Africa

+3 Health IQ Consulting, South Africa e-mails: meshaelmazibuko@gmail.com

 The concept of Industry 4.0 has its roots in the manufacturing sector.
-Upon successful implementation, benefits. realized bvIndustry - include maximizing grofits, minimizing operational costs, and enhanced agility. άŧ. the digitized business environment.
-Although the concept of Industry 4.0 was initially pionsared in the manufacturing sector, the dispersion of this concept has sparked interest in other sectors as well.
-Amongst these sectors is the kealthcare, giving birth to Health 4.0.
-Adoption of Industry 4.0 does not come on the basis of "one-size fits all".
-The healthcare sector needs to customize respective. concepts, principles. and migration strategies to realise anticipated benefits.
-For organizations seeking to evaluate their readiness and the adoption of Industry 4.0 concept, the development of a maturity model is essential.
-Maturity models serve as structured frameworks that anable. organizations. to. conduct đ comprehensive assessment about their current state in terms of their processes and practices within a specific domain.
-Also, offering organizations with roadmaps to advance tensarda. higher. levels. of, performance.
-Given the wide application of maturity. modals. anddiversity đ۴ organizations with . their. unique requirements, the development of a maturity model should be customized based on the unique needs and challenges of each individual industry.
-Accordingly, a design science methodology is employed in the development of the framework following the maturity model guidelines proposed by De-Bruin et el., (2005).
+Upon successful implementation, benefits realised by Industry include maximizing profits, minimizing operational costs, and enhanced agility in the digitized business environment.
+Although the concept of Industry 4.0 was initially pioneered in the manufacturing sector, the dispersion of this concept has sparked interest in other sectors as well.
+Amongst these sectors is the healthcare, giving birth to Health 4.0.

+Adoption of Industry 4.0 does not come based on "one-size fits all".
+The healthcare sector needs to customise respective concepts, principles, and migration strategies to realise anticipated benefits.
+For organizations seeking to evaluate their readiness and the adoption of the Industry 4.0 concept, the development of a maturity model is essential.
+Maturity models serve as structured frameworks that enable organizations to conduct a comprehensive assessment of their current state in terms of their processes and practices within a specific domain.
+Also, offering organizations with roadmaps to advance towards higher levels of performance.
+Given the wide application of maturity models and the diversity of organizations with their unique requirements, the development of a maturity model should be customized based on the unique needs and challenges of each individual industry.
+Accordingly, a design science methodology is employed in the development of the framework following the maturity model guidelines proposed by De Bruin et al., (2005).
 In this paper we identify the criteria applicable in the development of maturity models as well as develop a framework tailored for the Health 4.0 maturity model.